Jenkins, Hart lead No. 3 Villanova past No. 15 Xavier

 BIG PICTURE

 Xavier: Sumner appeared to hurt his left shoulder early in the first half and left the game for ice treatment.
-Sumner left last year's game at the Pavilion on a stretcher after a hard fall just minutes into the game.
+Sumner left last year's game at the Pavilion on a stretcher after a hard fall just minutes into the game. ''He's fine,'' Coach Chris Mack said. ''I think.''

 Villanova: The Wildcats won just the 16th game between Top 25 teams in the 30-year history of the Pavilion.
 The Wildcats are 13-3 and continued to boast one of the toughest home courts in hoops.
 The Wildcats matched a school record with their 46th straight win at the Pavilion.
 They don't lose much at their on-campus gym - the other 46-game win streak came from 2007 to 2011.